Corymbia calophylla: Description

-Corymbia calophylla is a large tree, or a mallee in poor soil, and that typically grows to a height of 40 m, but can reach over 60 m.
-The largest known individual C. calophylla is 71 m tall, has a 10.8 m girth and a wood volume of 134 m3.
-The trunk of the tree may become up to 2 m wide, the branches becoming large, thick and rambling.
+Corymbia calophylla is a large tree, or a mallee in poor soil, that typically grows to a height of 40 m, but can reach over 60 m.
+The largest known individual specimen is 71 m tall, has a 10.8 m girth and a wood volume of 134 m3.
+The trunk of the tree may grow up to 2 m wide, the branches becoming large, thick and rambling.
 It has rough, tessellated, grey-brown to red-brown bark that extends over the length of the trunk and branches.

-Adult leaves are arranged alternately, thick and the same shade of glossy green on both sides, broadly lance-shaped to egg-shaped and tapered or rounded at the base.
+Adult leaves are arranged alternately, thick and glossy green on both sides, broadly lance-shaped to egg-shaped and tapered or rounded at the base.
 The leaf blade is 9 to 14 cm long and 25 to 40 mm wide with a narrowly flattened or channelled petiole 15 to 20 mm long.

 It blooms between December and May, producing white to pink flowers.
 The flower buds are arranged on the ends of branchlets on a branched peduncle that is circular or angled in cross-section.
 Each branch of the peduncle has buds in groups of three or seven on pedicels 6-37 mm long.
 Mature buds are club-shaped or pear-shaped, 6-14 mm long and 6-10 mm wide with a flattened operculum.
 The fruits or gumnuts form later and can remain on the tree for a year or more.
 They are oval to urn-shaped, 30-50 mm long and 25-40 mm wide on a pedicel 7-40 mm long.

-The large nuts produced carry large seeds which are an important food source for native bird species such as cockatoos.
-The tree propagates readily from seeds.
-It is distinctive among bloodwoods for its very large buds and fruit, colloquially known as honky (or honkey) nuts, in Western Australia.
+The gumnuts carry large seeds, which are an important food source for native bird species such as cockatoos.
+The tree propagates readily from seed.
+It is distinctive among bloodwoods for its very large buds and fruit, colloquially known as honky (or honkey) nuts in Western Australia.